 Who else can access your Personal Data

 We do not share your Personal Data with strangers.
 Personal Data about you is in some cases provided to our trusted partners in order to either make providing the service to you possible or to enhance your customer experience.
 Any such organisation or individual will have access to personal information needed to perform these functions but may not use it for any other purpose.
+We share your data with:

 We only work with Processing partners who are able to ensure adequate level of protection to your Personal Data.
 We disclose your Personal Data to third parties or public officials when we are legally obliged to do so or in order to enforce or apply any contract with the Data Subject or other agreements; or to protect our rights, property, or safety of our employees, customers, or others.
 We might disclose your Personal Data to third parties if you have consented to it or if there are other legal grounds for it or